-Google Interview Prep Guide Front End or Mobile Software Engineer
+Google Interview Prep Guide Front End/Mobile Software Engineer

-What's a Software Engineer (SWE)?
+What's a Front End/Mobile Software Engineer?

-Software Engineers at Google develop the next-generation technologies that change how millions of users connect, explore and interact with information and one another.
+Front End/Mobile Software Engineers at Google develop the next-generation technologies that change how millions of users connect, explore and interact with information and one another.
 As a Front End SWE, you'll specialize in building responsive and elegant web applications that scale to millions of users in dozens of languages.
-As a Mobile SWE, you'll build iOS or Android applications used around the world.
-In both roles, you'll help Google build next-generation web applications like Gmail, Google Search, Google Maps and more.
+You'll help Google build next-generation web applications like Gmail, Google Search, Google Maps, Google+ and more.